spcourse/python/en/checkpy/contents.md

        assert ['text', 'max_length'] == ['max_length', 'text']
          At index 0 diff: 'text' != 'max_length'

 ### Return None

-A common mistake is to forget to put a `return` statement at the end of the function or to put a `print` statement in a return `return print(something)`.
+A common mistake is to forget to include a `return` statement at the end of the function.
+Another common mistake is to include a `print` statement within a `return` statement, like this: `return print(something)`.
 In both cases the function will return the value `None`.
-This is often gives an assert error in the form of `assert None is of type ...`, like so:
+This often results in an assert error in the form of `assert None is of type ...`:

     Testing: list_words.py
     :) the program does not use break or import statements